Generic Name: vigabatrin (vye GA ba trin)

 What is vigabatrin?

-Vigabatrin is an anti-epileptic medication, also called an anticonvulsant.
+Vigabatrin is an anti-epileptic medicine, also called an anticonvulsant.

 Vigabatrin may also be used for purposes not listed in this medication guide.

-Some people taking vigabatrin have developed mild to severe vision problems.
-Vision problems may occur within weeks to years after you start taking vigabatrin.
-Vision loss caused by vigabatrin may be permanent, and you may notice only mild symptoms of the onset of vision loss.
-You must have eye exams on a regular basis while taking this medication.
+Some people taking vigabatrin have developed vision problems within weeks to years after starting treatment.
+Vision loss caused by vigabatrin may be permanent, and you may notice only mild symptoms at first.
+Talk to your doctor about this possibility.

-You should not use this medication if you are allergic to vigabatrin.
+You should not use vigabatrin if you are allergic to it.

 If you are pregnant, your name may be listed on a pregnancy registry.
 This is to track the outcome of the pregnancy and to evaluate any effects of vigabatrin on the baby.

 Vigabatrin can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while you are using vigabatrin.